About the Program

 Frequently Asked Questions

-CMS has made available frequently asked questions (FAQs) to reference for more information about the program.
+CMS makes available frequently asked questions (FAQs) to reference for more information about the program.
 To read these FAQs, refer to the Medicare FFS FAQs.